Cloudflare Durable Objects

 async fetch(request: Request): Promise<Response> {

-// ... your queries using qb ...
+// ... your queries using this.#qb ...

-return new Response("Durable Object queries executed");
+return new Response(`Durable Object queries executed.
+Items count: ${items.results?.length}`);

 }